Local heritage

 There is currently one place located within the City on the State Register, being Luisini Winery, Kingsley.

-The Department of Planning, Lands and Heritage and the application of the Aboriginal Heritage Act 1972 will ensure that significant aspects of Aboriginal history and culture, relating to the period before colonial settlement, are recorded and preserved.
+According to the Act, DPLH are responsible for enforcing legislation pertaining to Aboriginal heritage and ensuring that significant aspects of Aboriginal history and culture, relating to the period before colonial settlement, are recorded and preserved.

 More information and contact